Installation guide

 Demo data seeding is intended for development and testing environments only.
 Do not use it in production.

-For developer
+For Developers

-If you are a developer and want to start the project in the development mode, there are some additional steps you need to follow.
+If you are a developer and want to start the project in development mode, there are some additional steps you need to follow.

 npm install --save-dev @types/node typescript @parcel/watcher @types/config @types/express @types/pg @types/react execa